PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 ### 5. Add 1-2 memorable quotes

 At the top of the template, there is space to add 1-2 memorable quotes from the interview.
-This is useful for example if the user shared a particular emotion in the interview you want to relay word by word, and you want to create empathy in your team for this particular issue.
+This is useful, for example, if the user shared a particular emotion in the interview you want to relay word by word, and you want to create empathy in your team for this particular issue.

 ### 6. Share the interview snapshot with your team